Wondering where the Grand Blue anime leaves off in the

 How far ahead is the manga compared to the anime?

-Do Iori and Chisa end up together in the manga?
+Do Iori and Chisa end up together in the manga ?

 As of the current chapters, Iori and Chisa are not officially a couple, but their relationship is a central and slowly developing plot point.
-The manga continues to explore their dynamic with plenty of “will they, won’t they” moments that are a major draw for readers continuing past the anime.
+The

 Key Takeaways: Grand Blue Anime to Manga Guide

-- Season 1 Start Point: To continue directly after the first anime season (2018), begin reading the manga at Chapter 22, which is the start of Volume 6.
+- Season 1 Start Point: To continue directly after the first anime season (2018), begin reading the

-- Season 2 Start Point: For those who have finished Season 2 (2026), the story continues from Chapter 46, as the anime concluded around Chapter 45.
+manga at Chapter 22, which is the start of Volume 6. - Season 2 Start Point: For those who have finished Season 2 (2026), the story continues from Chapter 46, as the anime concluded around Chapter 45.

-- Reading from the Start is Recommended: Due to cut jokes, altered pacing, and superior visual comedy in the manga’s panel art, most fans strongly advise starting from Chapter 1 for the complete experience.
+- Reading from the Start is Recommended: Due to cut jokes, altered pacing, and superior visual comedy in the

-- The Anime Will Continue: Grand Blue is not over.
+manga ‘s panel art, most fans strongly advise starting from Chapter 1 for the complete experience. - The Anime Will Continue: Grand Blue is not over.
 Season 2 was officially released in 2026, and Season 3 has already been confirmed to be in production, set to take place in Palau.

-- Content Was Skipped: Viewers of the anime should be aware that Season 2 completely skipped Chapter 31, a comedic chapter introducing a key character, making it essential reading for a complete understanding.
+Manga is Far Ahead: Themanga is an ongoing monthly series and is significantly ahead of the anime adaptation, offering a vast amount of story, character development, and comedy for fans to enjoy. - Content Was Skipped: Viewers of the anime should be aware that Season 2 completely skipped Chapter 31, a comedic chapter introducing a key character, making it essential reading for a complete understanding.

-- Official Reading is Easy: The manga is officially published in English by Kodansha and is readily available on digital platforms like Amazon Kindle and ComiXology, as well as in physical volumes.
+manga is officially published in English by Kodansha and is readily available on digital platforms like Amazon Kindle and ComiXology, as well as in physical volumes.

 Final Thoughts on Continuing the Grand Blue Story

-Last update on 2026-01-30 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2026-04-22 / Affiliate links / Images from Amazon Product Advertising API